Positioned on the western edge of the Pacific Ocean

 For hundreds of years the Philippines were a Spanish

 The Philippines became one of the main focal points of battles between Japan

 during World War II, and at the end of the war (in 1946) with the U.S.

 During their early years as a new country, the Philippines faced various challenges, and had to be almost completely rebuilt following the devastation brought on by World War II.

-Ferdinand Marcos was elected president in 1965, and towards the end of his second term, he declared martial law after being constitutionally barred from obtaining a third.
+Ferdinand Marcos was elected president in 1965, and toward the end of his second term, after being constitutionally barred from obtaining a third, he declared martial law.

-The dictatorial government of Ferdinand Marcos ended in 1986, and since then, a long parade of electoral presidential problems and internal struggles have continued.
+The dictatorial government of Ferdinand Marcos ended in 1986.
+Since then, a long parade of electoral presidential problems and internal struggles have been ongoing.

 In addition, Abu Sayyaf, an armed Muslim insurgency group operating in the south, has collectively plagued the country for many years, and is now causing serious disruptions, especially in western tourism visits.